Back to Hub

 Front view of the blind glasses

-• Sensor Suite: Ultrasonic distance transducer.
+• Sensor: Ultrasonic distance sensor.

 Built at 16 years 0 months